 - Notice the “Header & Footer Tools” design tab that appears.

-- Click “Link to Previous” in the Navigation group to turn it off.
+- Click “Link to Previous” in the Navigation group to turn off the link.

 Step 5: Edit the Header